-&lt;sup>2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition 3 Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 According to Spain's NECP 2012-2030 plan, it aims to achieve 81% of electricity from renewable energy by 2030.
 In 2023, Spain set a record to achieving this and reached an annual electricity production of 50.4 percent which was sourced from renewable energy sources.
 Royal Decree-Law 8/2023 introduced new measures in the electricity sector because of the war between Russia and Ukraine.
 Initially, under the Royal Decree-law 12/2021 adopted on 24 June 2021, electricity-producing facilities that contribute to the electricity system were exempted from the suspension of 7 percent of Tax on the Value of Electricity Production (IVPEE) until 31 December 2023.
 However, with the introduction of Royal Decree-Law 8/2023, this exemption was terminated and starting 1 January 2024, IVPEE was applicable to all electricity producing facilities at rate of 3.5% until March and increased to 5.25% until June.